-Key Influences typically kick in early this full first week of the month, including today's somewhat better-than-expected global Manufacturing PMIs (except for Canada's one-day holiday delay this week) even if US Construction Spending was weaker than an already downbeat estimate.
-Tuesday continues with an RBA rate decision and statement, and US Factory Orders.
+Key Influences typically kick in early this full first week of the month, including Monday's somewhat better-than-expected global Manufacturing PMIs (except for Canada's one-day holiday delay this week) even if US Construction Spending was weaker than an already downbeat estimate.
+Tuesday continued with an RBA no-change (as expected) 0.25% rate decision and statement, and stronger-than-expected US Factory Orders.

-Wednesday brings the global Services PMIs, Euro-zone Retail Sales, and the always important US ADP Employment Change prior to Friday's full Employment report.
+Wednesday brought somewhat stronger-than-expected global Services PMIs and Euro-zone Retail Sales, and the always important lower than expected US ADP Employment Change prior to Friday's full Employment report.

-Thursday intensifies further with the next (likely no-change) Bank of England Interest Rate Decision and Financial Stability Report followed by Governor Bailey holding the next Financial Stability Report press conference.
-Along the way we see German Factory Orders followed by Italian Industrial Output and the now increasingly critical US Weekly Initial Jobless Claims.
+Today intensified further with the next (as expected no-change) Bank of England Interest Rate Decision and Financial Stability Report followed by Governor Bailey holding the next Financial Stability Report press conference.
+Along the way we saw better-than-expected German Factory Orders and Italian Industrial Output and the once again better-than-expected US Weekly Initial Jobless Claims.